Alexander van Papenhoven: Life

 On 16 November 1698 he married Maria Bruynel or Bruyneel in the Saint Georges Church in Antwerp.
 From circa 1700 he started working in Copenhagen where his master operated a workshop which was headed up by his master's son Thomas Quellinus.
 He must still have travelled back to Antwerp regularly as he appears in notarised documents in Antwerp in the years 1700 to 1707.
 His wife died in 1708 and was buried on 2 June 1708.

 He likely returned to Antwerp more permanently around 1707/8 as he took on pupils from the guild year 1707–08.
 He was in the Guild year 1715-16 dean of the Guild.
 In the 18th century Antwerp's standing as an artistic centre was in steep decline.
 The Guild experienced serious financial difficulties and the Antwerp Academy had to interrupt its art classes regularly due to lack of funds.
 On 2 March 1731 van Papenhoven lent 500 guilders to the Guild in Antwerp and signed a loan to the Guild on 29 July 1733.
 By 1640 the situation had significantly deteriorated.
 In order to save the Academy and art education in Antwerp Alexander van Papenhoven, Jan Pieter van Baurscheit the Younger, Pieter Balthazar Bouttats, Jacob Rottiers, Marten Jozef Geeraerts and Pieter Snyers signed on 17 August 1741 a deed, in which they undertook to administer and teach at the Academy free of charge.
 Van Papenhoven also became one of the directors of the Academy.
 The support of these artists permitted the Academy to raise funds from prominent personalities in the city which ensured its survival.

-In 1742 van Papenhoven was commissioned to make a new pulpit for the Cathedral of Antwerp, which he finished to universal acclaim.
+In 1742 van Papenhoven was commissioned to make a new pulpit for Antwerp Cathedral, which he finished to universal acclaim.
 Around this time a conflict arose between the Academy and the Guild over the right to give drawing classes, which were at the time given by the Academy but were regarded by the Guild as a potential source of income for itself.
 The dispute was only settled in 1749 when the Guild renounced all its rights to control the Academy and to teach the drawing classes.
 Van Papenhoven and others were at the same time officially affirmed by the city administration as director-teachers of the Academy.

 Van Papenhoven trained many pupils, the best known of whom was Gaspar van der Hagen who had a successful career in London where he worked in the workshop of Flemish emigree sculptor John Michael Rysbrack.
 Another pupil of his who became a successful sculptor was Alexander Franciscus Schobbens, who was his godson.
 Other pupils include Peeter Overlaet, Augustinus op de Laye, Jacobus Brunel, Joannes-Franciscus Allefelt (Alevelt), Jan Baptist van den Her(d)t, Andreas Schuyf, Philippus Delvout, Ignatius Frans Verellen and Arnoldus-Johannes van den Bos.

 He died on 15 February 1759 in Antwerp.